-For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular exchanges of views of the Digital Services Coordinator with other authorities where relevant for the performance of their respective tasks of those other authorities and of the Digital Services Coordinator.
+For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular exchanges of views with other authorities where relevant for the performance of the tasks of those other authorities and of the Digital Services Coordinator.

-135 EN Where a Member State designates more than one competent authority in addition to the Digital Services Coordinator, it shall ensure that the respective tasks of those authorities and of the Digital Services Coordinator are clearly defined and that they cooperate closely and effectively when performing their tasks.
+Where a Member State designates more than one competent authority in addition to the Digital Services Coordinator, it shall ensure that the respective tasks of those authorities and of the Digital Services Coordinator are clearly defined and that they cooperate closely and effectively when performing their tasks.
 The Member State concerned shall communicate the name of the other competent authorities as well as their respective tasks to the Commission and the Board.

-Member States shall designate the Digital Services Coordinators within two-ten months from the date of entry into force of this Regulation.
+3. Member States shall designate the Digital Services Coordinators within two months from the date of entry into force of this Regulation.